Displaying a Fictitious License Plate

 Technically, yes.
-The law permits for up to 4 months in jail for a fictitious plates conviction.
-However, there is no mandatory jail time and jail time is unlikely.
-In our experience, the penalty is usually
+The law permits up to 4 months in jail for a fictitious plates conviction.
+However, there is no mandatory jail time and in our experience, jail time is extremely unlikely.

 How much is the fine for a fictitious plates ticket?

 While the law permits the fine, including surcharges and assessments, to approach $1,500, the actual fine should be much less.
-We have seen fines as low as $250 for a fictitious plates convictio
+We have seen fines as low as $250 for a fictitious plates convictions.